How do I troubleshoot scaling issues with my Amazon ECS capacity provider?

 Deep dive on Amazon ECS cluster auto scaling

-How do I resolve the DELETE_FAILED error when I delete the capacity provider in Amazon ECS?
+How do I resolve errors when I delete a capacity provider in Amazon ECS?

-Amazon ECS clusters for the Fargate launch type
+Amazon ECS clusters for the AWS Fargate launch type

 AWS OFFICIAL